 Second part: 클 (keul)

 There we have it, we’re all finished!
-We ended up with three syllables:
+We ended up with our name:

-This comes out to sounding like “mai-keul” in Korean.
+This comes out to sounding like “mai-keul“.
 Sometimes you’ll have to approximate the closest sound for your name.

-Let’s take a look at some more common names in English as examples:
+Let’s take a look at some more common English names in South Korea as examples:

 |Joseph (조셉)||Jenny (제니)|

 Go ahead and give it a try yourself!
 Break your English name into syllables.
 Work on deconstructing your name piece by piece.